Updated: Sep 5

 Let’s check which documents are needed for auto loan refinancing in Canada.

-Documents Needed for Auto Loan Refinancing
+Documents Needed for an Auto Refinance Loan:

 Take a look at your lease history to determine whether or not you have defaulted on it.
 If you are refinancing, make sure your credit score is stable, and your working situation is stable.
 After confirming your eligibility for the loan, the next step will be to gather your documents.